 It should contain all the information necessary to give a clear picture of every aspect of the project.

-These are the 6 steps you should follow when writing a proposal:
+To make this process easier for you, we have prepared the 6 steps you should follow when writing a proposal:

 - Write the executive summary.